 - A Page definition file

 - A FreeMarker template file

-- This tutorial assumes you have generated an All-In-One SDK 3.0 Project.
+- This tutorial assumes you have created a new SDK All-In-One project.

 - Create a new folder called pages in aio/aio-share-jar/src/main/resources/alfresco/web-extension/site-data.